Integrations-dev/CliqInformer/README.md

 - Individual messages for each of the GitHub events (in the name of **event**-message)
 - A default message that you want to send if the message is not specified for that event.

-## Github Secret for Channel Endpoint 🔗
+## GitHub Secret for Channel Endpoint 🔗
 You must add GitHub Secret, which contains the channel endpoint in the format

 ```